 The space between the flagstones should be as small as possible, so pay attention to this detail, otherwise your countertop will look bad, even after you fill the gaps.
 You should wait several days until the mortar has dried out, until you can begin building the brick pizza oven.
 Fill the gaps between the flagstones with colored mortar, to enhance the pattern of the counter-top.

-Building the outdoor pizza oven
+Step 3: Building the outdoor pizza oven

 Before beginning to lay down the bricks, you should draw another circle on the cooking floor, in the same manner as described before.
 In order to fix the bricks, you should mix fire clay, fine sand and water, in the following proportions: 4 parts of fine sand, 6 parts of fire clay and water.